Thrill12/12D-Co1/README.md

 - Go on the source control tab on the left (The one that kind of looks like a graph), then in the top left you will see a message box - here, describe what changes you have made.
 Doesn't have to be in detail, can be just "I added this topic and code for this topic".

 - Click the checkbox above the message box and pray for no explosions.
 If any explosions occurr, again call Andrei, Jared, Miss, or Charlie.

+# Adding your own code:

+- To add your own code or files, simply add in the files using github or VSCode.dev into your personal folder in the "OUR Code" folder.

 ## Notes:

 - **PLEASE** make sure that your code either works before you upload it by testing it in **Visual Studio**, or you mark it with [BROKEN] at the start of your file name, before the language indicator at the start, and someone may try to fix it if they stumble upon it.